lucprincen/lucidian-tides/Sessions/10 - Session 10.md

 T'hau asks everybody over to come check out the bath tub.
 We show them the water and Rayna decides to put her hand in the water, and senses something tugging at her mind.
 Her hand reaches deep into the bath tub, beyond where the bottom would be.
 We figure this looks like a portal.

 Mal tries to make the text on the paper readable using her forgery kit.
-Contract is signed by:

-- Vidorant
-- Montfort
-- H. Ribbond
+The contract reads that de Montfort brokered a peace between The Golden Chain and the Zhelezo.
+Contract is signed by Vidorant, de Montfort and H. Ribbond.

 Stormbreaker inspects a few more rooms.
 Finds a room with a black goopy puddle, seemingly bodies having melted and fused together.
 Suddenly, a loud slam as a window opens and a breeze is felt across the room.
 Female halfling spirit is seen through the window.
 Stormbreaker calls out to Doloris, young halfling woman, throat slit.